Honey Mustard Pretzel Chicken

 Preheat the oven to 400° F. Lightly grease with oil a large, non-stick baking sheet or roasting pan.
 If you don't have a non-stick pan line a regular pan with parchment and lightly grease with oil.

-In a food processor pulse the pretzels until coarsely ground (small crumbs with some small pretzel pieces) then add them to a medium bowl and mix with the panko crumbs and/or parmesan.
+In a food processor pulse the pretzels until coarsely ground (small crumbs with some small pretzel pieces) then add them to a medium bowl and mix with the panko crumbs.
 Wipe the crumbs out of the food processor.

 Add the oil, mustard, honey, water and vinegar to the food processor and pulse until smooth.

 Season with salt and pepper.
 Taste and adjust the flavor to suit your own tastes by adding more mustard or honey.